WP-Tech-AB/candidate-workshop/README.md

 ##### Coding Jam

-20 mins to code a basic component (Create a form and card use Tailwind documentation).
+20 to 30 mins to code a very basic and simple component (Create a form and card use Tailwind documentation).

  - Tailwind Documentation: https://tailwindcss.com/docs/installation

 ##### Design Jam

- 60 mins to complete the design challenge as a team.
+60 to 70 mins to complete the design challenge as a team.

 ##### Scenario: